katma889/CRW-assembly-pipeline/README.md

 #awk '{print $1",s,"}' gapclosed.fasta.pilon3.fasta.fai > cov_stat.csv
 #purge_haplotigs purge -g gapclosed.fasta.pilon3.fasta -c cov_stat.csv -b aligned.bam
 ```
 ### This yielded us the file called curated.fasta which we further ran quast on it.
 This purge haplotigs bring down the contigs number to 51390 from 82815.
 However, the complete BUSCO percent was sligthly reduded to 90.10 and little increase on partial BUSCO to 6.27.
 Therefore we further used the RagTag algorithm  a toolset for automating assembly scaffolding and patching our long read assembly.
-The script for RAgTag is fgiven below;
+The script for RAgTag is given below;
 Script
 ```
 #!/bin/bash -e